ArminJo/Arduino-OpenWindowAlarm/README.md

 * Every `VCC_MONITORING_DELAY_MIN` (60) minutes the battery voltage is measured.
 A battery voltage below `VCC_VOLTAGE_LOWER_LIMIT_MILLIVOLT` (3550) Millivolt is indicated by beeping and flashing the LED every 24 seconds.
 Only the beep (not the flash) is significantly longer than the beep for an open window detection.
 * The initial alarm lasts for 10 minutes.
 After this it is activated for a period 10 seconds with a increasing break from 24 seconds up to 5 minutes.

+## Travis CI
+The FrequencyDetector library examples are built on Travis CI for the following boards:

+- Digispark ATTiny85